ucloud/terraform-provider-ucloud/website/docs/appendix/redis_instance_type.html.markdown

 # Redis Instance Type

-The instance type of redis instance.
+The type of redis instance.

 ## Active-Standby and Distributed